crescolincs/agrifood/content/articles/lincolshire-agrifood-workforce.md

 ---
-sector: Agrifood
+sector: agrifood
 image: agrifood-article-2.jpg
 title: Lincolnshire's Agrifood Workforce
 intro: >-
         Lincolnshire provides investing agrifood businesses with access to a large, skilled and cost-competitive agrifood and related sector workforce that is outstanding in the UK.
+type: article
 layout: post
 ---